What is a Team Agreement?

 Team alignment is critical when working together toward a common goal.
 When Detroit Labs project teams come together to build a product, the greatest question becomes: How are we going to work together to make this happen?

 With lots of autonomy on our teams, it becomes necessary to lay the groundwork for how the team will work together.
-That’s how Team Agreements were introduced to our project teams.
+That’s how Team Agreements (grab your template) were introduced to our project teams.

 Team agreements help spell things out specifically and serve as the foundation for the team.
 The purpose and utility is to be explicit and detailed to ensure that the team is aligned from the start; as a living document, a team agreement can be referred back to when questions (and sometimes conflicts) arise.

 Team Agreements are generally started as soon as a project team is formed, or as soon as a project kicks off, and involve engaging the entire project team in the process.
 If you’re already on a project team, however, it’s never too late to start conversations about a Team Agreement.

 Below are some of the main elements of a Team Agreement on a Detroit Labs team.
 Note that it’s not limited to these sections — do what works best for your team and your project.